Gradiant/dockerized-hadoop/README.md

-These are docker images of [Apache Hadoop](https://hadoop.apache.org/).
+These are docker images of [Apache Hadoop](https://hadoop.apache.org/) HDFS service.

-## Properties
+## Hadoop HDFS services

-The images have a small footprint ( base docker image is openjdk:8u171-jre-alpine3.8).

-Available hadoop services are:
+The base image provides a custom entrypoint gets an argument for the type of hdfs server to run:
-- HDFS namenode
+- namenode
-- HDFS datanode
+- datanode

 ## Common Hadoop Configuration